AlbertoBarrago/RSS-Feeder/README.md

 # RSSReader

-A simple Menu Bar RSS reader application for iOS.
+A simple Menu Bar RSS reader application for macOS.

 _old screen, now is better but if you want to see you have to download it!_
 ![screen](screen.png)